-Editor’s Note: This article by Ellen Shapiro celebrates both Black History Month and the founding of the NAACP on February 12, 1909.
+Editor’s Note: This article by Ellen Shapiro celebrates both Black History Month and the anniversary of the founding of the NAACP on February 12, 1909.

 Hmm.
 Somehow, that review made me even more determined to see and experience this hard-won museum for myself.
 And thanks to my press pass, I didn’t have to wait months for a timed entry pass.
 All Smithsonian museums are free, but this museum is so popular that passes for June 2017 will be available on March 1.

-Starting at the beginning of the African-American story—the 15th century—deep in a pit four levels below street level, visitors are introduced to life, and art, in the villages along the coasts of what are now Ghana and Nigeria and Senegal and the other West African countries from which more than 12,000,000 slaves were captured and brought to the Americas.
-The crowds are thick as visitors strain to see a model of a slave ship with the captives lined up like silverware in a drawer, the shackles that bound a young boy, and posters advertising human beings for sale.
+Starting at the beginning of the African-American story—the 15th century—deep in a pit four levels below street level, visitors are introduced to life, and art, in the villages along the coasts of what are now Ghana, Nigeria, Senegal, and the other West African countries from which more than 12,000,000 slaves were captured and brought to the Americas.
+The crowds are thick as visitors strain to see a model of a slave ship with the captives lined up like silverware in a drawer; the shackles that bound a young boy; and posters advertising the attributes (strong, young, hard worker, ready to breed) of human beings for sale.
 The exhibits were designed by Ralph Applebaum Associates, designers of the nearby United States Holocaust Memorial Museum, the National Constitution Center in Philadelphia, and other museums around the world.

 Up a ramp, the next level takes you from the end of Reconstruction through the Civil Rights movement of the 1960s.
 You step inside a 19th-century log house built and lived in by freed slaves in Maryland, wondering what it might have been like to live in a place like that.
 I tried to imagine the artifacts that would have been inside, a straw sleeping palette, a cooking pot or two, the rough garments of all the people crowded inside, which made the barren, claustrophobic environment even more poignant.